AyoDennis/Data_Ingestion/README.md

 ## Usage

-Configure the Airflow connection to AWS in the Airflow UI Trigger the ETL DAG manually or wait for scheduled execution Monitor pipeline execution in the Airflow UI
+* Configure the Airflow connection to AWS in the Airflow UI
+* Trigger the ETL DAG manually or wait for scheduled execution
+* Monitor pipeline execution in the Airflow UI
-Verify data in the designated S3 bucket
+* Verify data in the designated S3 bucket
-Configuration

-Environment variables can be set in the docker-compose.yml file or through an .env file:

-AWS_ACCESS_KEY_ID: AWS access key
-AWS_SECRET_ACCESS_KEY: AWS secret key
-AWS_DEFAULT_REGION: AWS region
-S3_BUCKET_NAME: Target S3 bucket name
-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments

-Random User Generator API for providing the test data Apache Airflow, AWS, and Terraform communities for their excellent documentation
+* Random User Generator API for providing the test data
+* Apache Airflow, AWS, and Terraform communities for their excellent documentation